 — Stafford Beer, “Designing Freedom”, p.
 14 [emphasis mine]

 Well, you’ve heard the fellow.
-In Part III (stay tuned!), I still hope to focus on the fourth of Beer’s lectures, titled “Science in the Service of Man“.
-With this post, I’ve mainly focused on the problems facing digital marketers right now, as we enter another new year.
-In the next, I aim to explore (what I see as) their underlying causes, and why — despite their solutions being relatively obvious — any definitive “fix” remains unlikely, barring some dramatic shift in the prevailing industry paradigm.
+In Part III (stay tuned!), I still intend to focus on the fourth of Beer’s lectures, titled “Science in the Service of Man“.
+In this post, I’ve mainly focused on the problems facing digital marketers right now, as we enter another new year.
+In the next one, I want to explore what I see as their underlying causes, and why — despite their solutions being relatively obvious — any durable “fix” remains unlikely, barring some dramatic shift in the prevailing industry paradigm.
 And, because I’ve now managed to go some 10,000 words without making a direct reference to Project Cybersyn (which, holy shit you guys, Project Cybersyn!!), I’ll try to work that in somewhere too.

 Thanks for reading,